NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Legendary Rider.md

 **Prerequisites** Cavalier Dedication
 * * *
 You and your mount move like one being, effortlessly reading each other's signals and synchronizing even in the thick of battle.
-Whenever you are riding your mount, you are [[Conditions/Quickened|Quickened]]; you can use the extra action only to command your mount using the [[Actions/Command an Animal|Command an Animal]] skill action.
+Whenever you are riding your mount, you are [[Quickened|Quickened]]; you can use the extra action only to command your mount using the [[Actions/Command an Animal|Command an Animal]] skill action.

 *Source: Pathfinder Player Core 2*
 *ORC*